Supreme Court suspends India's contentious farming laws

 "We are going to suspend the implementation of the three farm laws until further orders," Chief Justice Sharad Arvind Bobde said.

-The court in Delhi added that it would form a committee of experts to try and resolve the protracted dispute, which has emerged as a major challenge to Prime Minister Narendra Modi.
+The court in Delhi added that it would form a committee of experts to try to resolve the protracted dispute, which has emerged as a major challenge to Prime Minister Narendra Modi.

 "Every person who is genuinely interested in solving the problem is expected to go before the committee," the court added.